smarter-sh/smarter/docs/source/smarter-resources/smarter-llm_client.rst

 Overview
 --------

-Smarter LLMClients are highly advanced conversational agents designed to provide intelligent and context-aware interactions with human users as well as fully automated workflows.
-They leverage the vanguard of generative AI text completion technology to deliver personalized and efficient responses.
-Namely, these llm_clients leverage the Smarter Plugin architecture, which provides extensible tool integration capabilities, including secure access to to private, secure data sources and external APIs.

-LLMClients are recognized by the yaml-based :doc:`Smarter API Manifest (SAM) <../smarter-framework/smarter-api>` architecture, facilitating both behavioral and visual customization.
-This allows developers to tailor the llm_client's functionality and appearance to meet specific use cases and user preferences.
+The Smarter LLMClient is the platform’s implementation of what is commonly known as an LLM harness.
+It provides the execution environment surrounding a large language model, managing the prompts, conversation state, tool execution, configuration, security, and runtime behavior required to transform a foundation model into a reliable, production-ready application.

+LLMClients support both interactive conversations with human users and fully automated workflows.
+In addition to orchestrating requests to a language model, they leverage the Smarter Plugin architecture to invoke tools, retrieve data from private systems, access external APIs, execute code, and integrate other runtime capabilities.
+This allows developers to extend the model far beyond text generation while maintaining consistent interfaces, security boundaries, and execution policies.

+Each LLMClient is defined by a YAML-based :doc:Smarter API Manifest (SAM) <../smarter-framework/smarter-api>, which describes its model configuration, prompts, plugins, user interface, behavior, and other runtime characteristics.
+Because every aspect of an LLMClient is declaratively configured, developers can easily customize and deploy specialized AI applications without modifying framework code.

-LLMClients are managed with the :doc:`Smarter command-line interface (CLI) <../smarter-platform/cli>`.
+LLMClients are managed using the :doc:`Smarter command-line interface (CLI) <../smarter-platform/cli>`.

 .. seealso::